3MFConsortium/spec_securecontent/3MF Secure Content.md

 A new 3MF resource, the Key Store, is defined to support content encryption.
 The \<keystore> element stores the encryption information for the different confidential resources in the package.

-For each confidential resource, the Key Store contains:
+For each confidential resource, the Key Store may contain:

-- Information on how the content is encrypted: the Content Encryption Method, and other information relevant to enable content decryption.
+- Information on how the content is encrypted: the wrapping method, and other information relevant to enable content decryption.

-- One CEK encrypted using a KEKs wrapping, with the corresponding information about the Key Encryption Method used, for each one of the consumers authorized to access confidential content.
+- One CEK wrapped using a KEK, with the corresponding information about the wrapping method used, for each one of the consumers authorized to decrypt confidential content.

-A consumer supporting the 3MF Secure Content Extension MUST support, at a minimum, the RSA2048 OAEP Key Encryption Algorithm.
+A consumer supporting the 3MF Secure Content Extension MUST support, at a minimum, the RSA2048 OAEP wrapping method.
+Other wrapping methods, for example using symmetric keys, might also be supported by a consumer.

 ##### Figure 1–1.
 A typical 3MF Secure Content Document with multiple encrypted model streams
 ![OPC organization](images/1.1.opc_organization.png)